 - 91.1 In these Rules, the following words and phrases have the meanings given below: - 91.1.1 "Chairperson" means the Chairperson of the Association referred by Rule 55. - 91.1.2 "Committee" means the Committee of management appointed in line with Rule 38.
-"Committee Meeting" means a meeting of the Committee. - 91.1.3 "Meeting" means a general meeting of the Association, whether special, general or annual referred to in Rules 21-24.
+"Committee Meeting" means a meeting of the Committee.
+"Committee Member" means a member of the Committee - 91.1.3 "Financial Services Authority" means the body set up under the Financial Markets Act 2000 to register Industrial & Provident Societies under the 1965 Industrial & Provident Societies Act. - 91.1.4 "Meeting" means a general meeting of the Association, whether special, general or annual referred to in Rules 21-24. - 91.1.5 "Member" means one of the people referred to in Rule 7. - 91.1.6 "Office of the Scottish Charity Regulator" means the body set up under the Charities and Trustee Investment (Scotland) Act 2005 to regulate charities in Scotland. - 91.1.7 "Office Bearer" means the Chairperson, Secretary, Treasurer and Vice Chairperson of the Association. - 91.1.8 "organisation" means a legal body which exists separately and distinctly from its members and includes companies, building societies, industrial and provident societies, local authorities and so on and also for the purposes of these Rules includes unincorporated organisation such as social clubs, branches of political parties or trade unions and other voluntary bodies. - 91.1.9 "property" includes everything which can be passed on by inheritance (including loans, certificates, books and papers). - 91.1.10 References to a statute or section of statute also cover amendments to that statute. - 91.1.11 "The Scottish Housing Regulator" means the body known as The Scottish Housing Regulator having their head office at Highlander House, 58 Waterloo Street, Glasgow, being an Executive Agency acting on behalf of Scottish Ministers. - 91.1.12 "Secretary" means the Office Bearer appointed by the Committee to be the Secretary of the Association or anyone authorised by the Committee to stand in for the Secretary. - 91.1.13 "these Rules" means our registered Rules.

-- 91.1.4 "Member" means one of the people referred to in Rule 8. - 91.1.5 "Office Bearer" means the chairperson, secretary, treasurer and vice chairperson of the Association. - 91.1.6 "Organisation" means a legal body which exists separately and distinctly from its members and includes companies, building societies, industrial and provident societies, local authorities and so on and also for the purposes of these Rules includes unincorporated organisations such as social clubs, branches of political parties or trade unions and other voluntary bodies. - 91.1.7 "Property" includes everything which can be passed on by inheritance (including loans, certificates, books and papers). - 91.1.8 References to a statute or section of statute also cover amendments to that statute. - 91.1.9 "Registrar" means the Chief Registrar of Friendly Societies or an Assistant Registrar as defined in Section 73 of the 1965 Industrial and Provident Societies Act or any statutory successors to their functions. - 91.1.10 "Secretary" means the Office Bearer appointed by the Committee to be the Secretary of the Association or anyone authorised by the Committee to stand in for the Secretary. - 91.1.11 "Scottish Homes" means the body known as Scottish Homes having their head office at Thistle House, 91 Haymarket Terrace, Edinburgh, set up under the Housing (Scotland) Act 1988 and their statutory successors. - 91.1.12 "These Rules" means our registered Rules. - 91.1.13 "We" or "the Association", or "our" means the Housing Association referred to in Rule 1 whose Rules these are, as the context permits. - 91.1.14 Words in the singular also include the plural.
-Words in the plural also include the singular. - 91.1.15 "You" means a member, prospective member or applicant for membership of the Association. - 91.1.16 "A person claiming through a member":- includes an heir executor assignee or nominee.
+- 91.1.14 "We" or "the Association", or "our" means the registered social landlord referred to in Rule 1 whose Rules these are, as the context permits. - 91.1.15 Words in the singular also include the plural.
+Words in the plural also include the singular. - 91.1.16 "You" means a member, prospective member or applicant for membership of the Association. - 91.1.17 "A person claiming through a member":- includes an heir executor assignee or nominee.
 This heading would be used in connection with disputes about the transfer of a member's share after his death.
-It would also cover executors of a former member.
+It would also cover executors of a former member. - 91.2 In the event of Sterling joining the Euro any sums of money referred to in Sterling in these Rules shall be redenominated into Euros at the rate of exchange applying for such redenomination as at the date of joining the Euro.